 - Venue: Gwanghwamun Square to Seoul Sports Complex

-- Period: April 7-10, 2016
+- Period: April 26-29, 2017

-- Description: Due to a unique build-up of pebbles and silt, during the lowest point of the ebb tide, a 3 kilometer-wide pathway appears in the seabed between Modo Island and Jindo Island at Hoedong-ri.
+- Description: Due to a unique build-up of pebbles and silt, during the lowest point of the ebb tide, a 3 kilometer-long pathway appears in the seabed between Modo Island and Jindo Island at Hoedong-ri.
 This sea parting phenomenon is well known both domestically and internationally, drawing in swarms of visitors to see this miraculous sight.
 This miracle path can only be seen for one hour a day.
 While waiting for the tide to ebb, visitors can take part in a diversity of cultural and hands-on programs.

-- Period: May 3-8, 2016
+- Period: May 2-7, 2017

-*This column was last updated in February 2016, and therefore information may differ from what is presented here.
-We advise you to check details from the official websites before visiting.
-Festival dates and schedules are subject to change.
+*This column was last updated in February 2017, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.